 Blood Flow and Proper Oxygenation

 Oxygen-rich blood flow to the ovaries is essential for good egg health.
-Researcher Jonathan Van Blerkom of the Department of Molecular, Cellular and Developmental Biology at the University of Colorado Boulder examined several studies to conclude that โFindings from several studies indicate that embryos with the highest implantation potential originate from follicles that are well-vascularized and oxygenated.โ Blood flow can decrease from lack of exercise, dehydration, and thick blood.
-To increase blood flow to the ovaries, follow these suggestions:
+Researcher Jonathan Van Blerkom of the Department of Molecular, Cellular and Developmental Biology at the University of Colorado Boulder examined several studies to conclude that “Findings from several studies indicate that embryos with the highest implantation potential originate from follicles that are well-vascularized and oxygenated.”

 Get at least 8 8oz. glasses of pure water every day